ynniv/vagrant-opengenera/README.md

 This *does not include* genera.
 It requires that you supply a bzip2 tar archive named opengenera.tar.bz2 with the (abridged) files listed in notes/opengenera2.tar.list.

+## Updating

+If you are updating you probably need to destroy your previous virtual machine as well as the Ubuntu 7.10 basebox using ```make clean```.

 ## Get Ready
 To launch a virtualbox VM running genera: